 Stock options for purchase of our common stock, \$0.0005 par value, ("Common Stock") have been granted to both employees and non-employees.
-Options are exercisable during a period determined by us, but in no event later than ten years from the date granted.
-For the three months ended June 30, 2011 and 2010, we charged to operations an aggregate of \$107,000 and \$13,000, respectively, for share-based compensation expense for the grant of stock and stock options pursuant to our stock option plans and certain employment arrangements (see Note 5).
-For the six months ended June 30, 2011 and 2010, we charged to operations an aggregate of \$191,000 and \$35,000, respectively, for share-based compensation expense for the grant of stock options pursuant to our stock option plans and certain employment arrangements (see Note 5).
+Options and warrants are exercisable during a period determined by us, but in no event later than ten years from the date granted.
+For the three months ended March 31, 2011 and 2010, we charged to operations an aggregate of \$84,000 and \$23,000, respectively, for share-based compensation expense for the grant of stock and stock options pursuant to our stock option plans (see Note 5) and certain employment arrangements.